Constance Bryer: Later life and death

 She was made an executor in the will of her friend and fellow suffragette Olive Wharry in which Bryer was left an annuity of £200 together with Wharry's hunger strike medal and some of her etchings and books.
 Both Wharry and Bryer's hunger strike medals remain together in a private collection.

 During World War II she was bombed out of her home and was forced to take rooms on the top floor at 70 Alexandra Road in St John's Wood in London, which she shared with her sister Angela Bryer and where in her later years she was troubled with sciatica.
 In 1951 she was asked by Adela Verne to play in a concert with her but felt herself to be too out of practice.

-Constance Bryer died aged 82 in July 1952 at the Whittington Hospital in Dartmouth Park in London.
+Bryer died aged 82 in July 1952 at the Whittington Hospital in Dartmouth Park in London.
 In her will she left £1,567 16s 6d to her unmarried sisters Emmeline Beatrice Bryer and Evelyn Maude Bryer.